charlesnicholson/nanoprintf/README.md

 [![](https://img.shields.io/badge/license-public_domain-brightgreen.svg)](https://github.com/charlesnicholson/nanoprintf/blob/master/LICENSE)
 [![](https://img.shields.io/badge/license-0BSD-brightgreen)](https://github.com/charlesnicholson/nanoprintf/blob/master/LICENSE)

 nanoprintf is an unencumbered implementation of snprintf and vsnprintf for embedded systems that, when fully enabled, aim for C11 standard compliance.
-The primary exceptions are `double` (they get casted to `float`), scientific notation (`%e`, `%g`, `%a`), and the conversions that require `wcrtomb` to exist.
+The primary exceptions are floating-point, scientific notation (`%e`, `%g`, `%a`), and the conversions that require `wcrtomb` to exist.
 C23 binary integer output is optionally supported as per [N2630](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2630.pdf).
 Safety extensions for snprintf and vsnprintf can be optionally configured to return trimmed or fully-empty strings on buffer overflow events.

 Additionally, nanoprintf can be used to parse printf-style format strings to extract the various parameters and conversion specifiers, without doing any actual text formatting.

 nanoprintf makes no memory allocations and uses less than 100 bytes of stack.
-It compiles to between *~760-2500 bytes of object code* on a Cortex-M0 architecture, depending on configuration.
+It compiles to between *~800-2700 bytes of object code* on a Cortex-M0 architecture, depending on configuration.

-All code is written in a minimal dialect of C99 for maximal compiler compatibility, compiles cleanly at the highest warning levels on clang + gcc + msvc, raises no issues from UBsan or Asan, and is exhaustively tested on 32-bit and 64-bit architectures. nanoprintf does include C standard headers but only uses them for C99 types and argument lists; no calls are made into stdlib / libc, with the exception of any internal double-to-float conversion ABI calls your compiler might emit.
+All code is written in a minimal dialect of C99 for maximal compiler compatibility, compiles cleanly at the highest warning levels on clang + gcc + msvc, raises no issues from UBsan or Asan, and is exhaustively tested on 32-bit and 64-bit architectures. nanoprintf does include C standard headers but only uses them for C99 types and argument lists; no calls are made into stdlib / libc, with the exception of any internal large integer arithmetic calls your compiler might emit.
 As usual, some Windows-specific headers are required if you're compiling natively for msvc.

 nanoprintf is a [single header file](https://github.com/charlesnicholson/nanoprintf/blob/master/nanoprintf.h) in the style of the [stb libraries](https://github.com/nothings/stb).
 The rest of the repository is tests and scaffolding and not required for use.

 nanoprintf is statically configurable so users can find a balance between size, compiler requirements, and feature set.
-Floating point conversion, "large" length modifiers, and size write-back are all configurable and are only compiled if explicitly requested, see [Configuration](https://github.com/charlesnicholson/nanoprintf#configuration) for details.
+Floating-point conversion, "large" length modifiers, and size write-back are all configurable and are only compiled if explicitly requested, see [Configuration](https://github.com/charlesnicholson/nanoprintf#configuration) for details.

 ## Usage